Our Team

 "[Coffee] is the lifeblood that drives the dreams of champions.”

-Special Lecturer of Engineering in Electrical and Computer Engineering
+Visiting Assistant Professor of Engineering in Electrical and Computer Engineering

 Highlighting his contribution to the OU-Stellenatis (formerly recognized as OU-FCA) collaboration from 2019, Nashwan has been instrumental in delivering the Automotive Mechatronics I course (Cert.
 1 Mod.
 3) to Stellantis' engineers.